-15.2 Approval
+16.2 Approval

-Each Study Group may approve, by consensus, revised or new Handbooks.
+Each Study Group may approve revised or new Handbooks.
 The Study Group may authorize the approval of Handbooks by its concerned subordinate group.

-15.3 Suppression
+16.3 Suppression

+16.3.1 Each Study Group may delete Handbooks. .

-15.3.1 Handbooks shall be deleted when their material becomes irrelevant or outdated.
+16.3.2 Handbooks shall be deleted when their material becomes irrelevant or outdated.
 Such deletion should take into account the status of telecommunication technology, which may differ from country to country and between Regions.
 Therefore, even if some administrations are in favour of suppressing an old Handbook, technical/operational information given in that Handbook may still be important for some other administrations.

-15.3.2 Each Study Group may delete Handbooks by consensus.

-16 ITU-R Opinions
+17 ITU-R Opinions